Southern Tier Rage Mission and History

 The Southern Tier Rage is guided by a strong mission with the end result of all of our work being the benefit of young men and the community as a whole.
 The mission statement below is the basis of what we do.

-"Founded to provide quality learning experiences for young men.
+"Founded to provide quality learning experiences for youth.
 We hold firm the belief that more than just basketball is taught on the court and in the gym.
-To that affect we are committed to producing self-motivated, quality citizens who understand the values of respect, sportsmanship, commitment and understanding.
+To that effect we are committed to producing self-motivated, quality citizens who understand the values of respect, sportsmanship, commitment and understanding.
 While on this path we look to provide a caring environment where the foundation of basketball skill can be laid to allow athletes to set goals and realize dreams."

 In 1999, fourteen young men embarked on a journey to play more basketball.
 They had no idea as to the level of competition they would be facing, they just knew they wanted to play more basketball.
 The team, coached by Tony Lindsey, decided on Southern Tier Rage as their name and on to tournaments they went.
 It was a challenging year but one that saw every player improve a great deal as a result.
 Each year since it was created, the program has grown in some way.